smlnj/smlnj-llvm-16/README.md

 ### Pruned Sources

-We removed the following subdirectories from the **LLVM** source tree.
+As described above, we removed the following subdirectories from the **LLVM** source tree.

 ``` bash
 rm -rf benchmarks bindings examples test unittests